PaulMWatt/Alchemy/README.md

 I intend to create a more thorough set of tests.
 For now these 4 types have helped me identify plenty of hot-spots to improve the performance.
 Originally I only had a memory model that was dynamically allocated.
 When I ran the first benchmarks, Hg was 100x slower.
 After that I added a static memory model that can be used as well.
 This improved the performance dramatically.
 I will continue to comb through the Hg implementation and structure to improve its speed.
 The current performance report is listed below.

-- I have been able to improve the overal speed of Hg so it only incurs a ~15% overhead.
+* I have been able to improve the overal speed of Hg so it only incurs a ~12% overhead.
-- The fundamental types produce code that runs at the same speed.
+* Current performance results:
+* Fundamental Types: 13% faster
+* Packed-bits:        7% faster
+* Unaligned ints:    12% faster
+* Nested types:      70% slower
+* Overall:           12% slower

+* Notes:
-- The packed-bit fields have been completely reworked.
+** The packed-bit fields have been completely reworked.
 They are now smaller, and for the benchmarks they produce faster code.
--- Some overhead is incurred because all of the fields are zero initialized when an object is created.
+** Some overhead is incurred because all of the fields are zero initialized when an object is created.
--- I am considering adding an option to not initialize the objects for people who are performance concsious.
+** I am considering adding an option to not initialize the objects for people who are performance concsious.
 However, I hesitate to do that because it could cause more problems than the performance penalty incurs.
-- Nested structures cause the largest increase in cost.
+** Nested structures cause the largest increase in cost.
--- I have tracked down many of the causes to be unnecessary copies of the objects.
+** I have tracked down many of the causes to be unnecessary copies of the objects.
 I will continue to eliminate these as I find them.

+Previous History (November):
-     History: Hg incurs ~30% overhead (slower) compared to the hand-written version.
+*    History: Hg incurs ~30% overhead (slower) compared to the hand-written version.
-     History: In some cases Hg produces faster code, ~10%.
+*    History: In some cases Hg produces faster code, ~10%.
 This was the fundamental field test.
-     History: Packed bit fields cause the largest increase in cost.
+*    History: Packed bit fields cause the largest increase in cost.

 -------------